glucometers-tech/glucometer-protocols/abbott/freestyle-libre.md

   41. `unknown` †
   42. `unknown` †
   43. `unknown` †
-  44. Value of short acting insulin in 0.5 IE. If you want proper IE, divide by 2.
+  44. Value of rapid acting insulin in 0.5 IE. If you want proper IE, divide by 2.

 † The number of columns in a record can be different.
-If an short acting insulin value has been set, then it is > 44, otherwise the record has only entries up to comment 6.
+If a rapid acting insulin value has been set, then it is > 44, otherwise the record has only entries up to comment 6.